-This template's main content design and structure is pretty much based on the Tabs drag-and-drop component.
+This template is pretty much based on the Tabs drag and drop component.
 The cards in the left column are forming the navigation:

 While the groups in the right column represent the content of those tabs:

 Clone the last card in the left column and the last tab in the right column:

 Then update the tab ID and anchor.
 This video shows the entire process:

 In the same way, if you want to remove a tab, you can delete the last card group in the left column and the last tab group in the right column.